EnigmaCurry/d.rymcg.tech/README.md

 [Install Docker
 Server](https://docs.docker.com/engine/install/#server) on your own public internet server or cloud host.
+You may also install to a private server behind a firewall (but in this case be sure to setup the Traefik ACME DNS Challenge, because the default TLS challenge requires an open port 443 public to the internet).

 See [SECURITY.md](SECURITY.md) for a list of security concerns when choosing a hosting provider.